 If you would like to sponsor migrants under the Tier 2 (General) Visa route, you will need to demonstrate that the position you are seeking to fill is at NQF Level 6 or above as stipulated in Appendix J: codes of practice for skilled workers of the home office published guidance.

-Single or Multiple Tier 2 Sponsorship Licenses
+Single or Multiple Tier 2 Sponsorship Licences

 Meeting with the Subjective Test under Tier 2 Sponsorship Licence

 This is an additional requirement prospective Tier 2 Sponsorship Licence employers will need to meet.
-As an employer you will need to demonstrate that the vacancy you are seeking genuinely exists and that this has not been created to allow someone the opportunity to regularise their immigration status unfairly.
+As an employer you will need to demonstrate that the vacancy you are seeking genuinely exists and that this has not been created to allow someone the opportunity to regularise their Immigration status unfairly.

 What is the resident labour market test?